This article has been updated since its first publication in October 2016

 Tentatively at first, but then faster and faster I hurtled forwards.
 I got my decree absolute, my degree in Sociology & Geography and I quit my job.

 I am the first to admit that I was terrified when I stepped on board my flight to Lima.
 I was convinced that I would never be able to cope and I would be lonely and alone.

 And for a couple of weeks I wanted nothing more than to head back to my now long gone little apartment and to curl up and to hide under the bedcovers.

 Six weeks after that I was celebrating the start of a New Year by the side of Lake Titicaca in Bolivia and three months later I knew that I would not be returning any time soon.

 And I didn’t go back.
 Project Me was a success.

 Ok – it hasn’t been 100% successful because my children still choose to condemn me for leaving an unhappy marriage, but I did what I did at the time in order to survive.
 I have to have hope and faith that one day they will recognise how their father used them as pawns.
 I don’t want them to reject him but simply to allow me to be their mum again.

-I have been travelling for more than three years, mostly solo and thriving on challenges, realising that many people do not find me boring as I was so often told.
+I have been travelling for more than four years, mostly solo and thriving on challenges, realising that many people do not find me boring as I was so often told.
 I have met so many people who tell me that my courage inspires them too and who ask me to help them to move themselves forwards.